Juneteenth's path to becoming a federal holiday was a long time coming - KTVZ

 Jackson Lee and Markey renewed their efforts earlier this year, reintroducing the Junteenth National Independence Day in February.

 This week, Johnson announced he would no longer block the bill from advancing.
-The Senate unanimously passed the resolution on Tuesday, with the House now expected to approve the measure Wednesday.
+The Senate unanimously passed the resolution on Tuesday, the House approved the measure Wednesday and Biden signed it into law on Thursday.

 “For far too long, the story of our country’s history has been incomplete as we have failed to acknowledge, address, and come to grips with our nation’s original sin of slavery,” Markey said in a statement on Tuesday.